jdx/mise/docs/dev-tools/shims.md

 Some version managers modify the behavior of `cd`.
 That might seem like the ideal method of making a version manager, it has tons of gaps.
 It doesn't work if you use `pushd|popd` or other commands that modify PWD—though some shells have a "chpwd" hook that would.
-It doesn't run if you modify the `.mise.toml` file.
+It doesn't run if you modify the `mise.toml` file.

 The upside is that it doesn't run as frequently but since mise is written in rust the cost for executing mise is negligible (~4-5ms).